 Regular participation in a sound physical fitness program will provide substantial health benefits and significantly decrease the risk of many chronic diseases.
-And although good fitness often motivates people to adopt additional positive lifestyle behaviors, to maximize the benefits for a healthier, more productive, happier, and longer life we have to pay attention to all seven dimensions of wellness: physical, social, mental, emotional, occupational, environmental, and spiritual.
+And although good fitness often motivates toward adoption of additional positive lifestyle behaviors, to maximize the benefits for a healthier, more productive, happier, and longer life, we have to pay attention to all seven dimensions of wellness: physical, social, mental, emotional, occupational, environmental, and spiritual.
 These dimensions are interrelated, and one frequently affects the other.
-A wellness way of life requires a constant and deliberate effort to stay healthy and to achieve the highest potential for well-being within all dimensions of wellness.
+A wellness way of life requires a constant and deliberate effort to stay healthy and achieve the highest potential for wellbeing within all dimensions of wellness.

-If a person is going to do only one thing to improve health, what would it be?
+If a person is going to do only one thing to improve health, what should it be?

-This is a common question.
-It is a mistake to think, though, that you can modify just one factor and enjoy wellness.
+Though this is a common question, it is a mistake to think you can modify just one factor and enjoy wellness.
 Wellness requires a constant and deliberate effort to change unhealthy behaviors and reinforce healthy behaviors.
-Although it is difficult to work on many lifestyle changes all at once, being involved in a regular physical activity program, avoiding excessive sitting, observing proper nutrition, and avoiding addictive behavior are lifestyle factors to work on first.
+Although it is difficult to work on many lifestyle changes all at once, being involved in a regular physical activity program, avoiding excessive sitting, observing proper nutrition, and avoiding addictive behaviors are lifestyle factors to work on first.
 Others should follow, depending on your current lifestyle behaviors.